 Can you picture it?
 The details of your own story will differ, and some days start out with more spoons than others, but the metaphor is the same: Being judicious in the way we parcel out pieces of ourselves is a core part of life with migraine.

 Christine later wrote that by the end of her spoons exercise, as her friend found herself deciding how to allocate her final spoons — having to choose between running an errand, or making dinner — she’d finally got true insight into Christine’s daily struggles.
 The understanding deepened their friendship.
-And it made her all the more appreciative of how special it was when Christine set aside a precious “spoon” for her.
+And it made her all the more appreciative when Christine would set aside a precious “spoon” for her.

 If any well-meaning person has ever asked you, “What sets off your migraines?” you’ll want to have this explanation handy.
-“Bucket theory” is an easy visual to describe how migraine attacks happen: not as the result of a single “trigger” (as is generally misunderstood) but from a buildup of triggers that overwhelm our systems.
-Try this:
+“Bucket theory” is an easy visual to describe how migraine attacks happen: not as the result of any single “trigger” (as is generally misunderstood) but from a buildup of triggers that overwhelm our systems.

 - Imagine an empty bucket.
 That’s you feeling great, at your farthest from a migraine attack.